darejester/C-Practices/README.md

 # CppStudies
-This repository holds some sample coding practices I have done in C++
+This repository holds some coding practices I have done in C++